top of page

 Audience Targeting and Segmentation

-Target Audience Rating Points (TARPs) Assess how effectively your ad reaches your intended demographic.
-Analyzing performance across different audience segments ensures your campaign resonates with the right viewers.
+Target Audience Rating Points (TARPs): Assess how effectively your ad reaches your intended demographic.
+Analysing performance across different audience segments ensures your campaign resonates with the right viewers.

 Tools and Methodologies